1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - Once everything looks nice and clean, rinse off the acetone with clear water and let it dry.
 This is especially important for the inner side of the nozzle - you don't want to have acetone in there.
     - Then reassemble everything and put it back in place.
 Read the notes in the specific sections here about how to reassemble the specific parts and what to pay attention to.
     - At the end when everything is reassembled and you heated up the hotend to finally mount the nozzle and load the filament, extrude filament to see if everything is ok.
     - If so (I hope it will be!), don't start printing right away - execute a PID tuning for the hotend first.
     - Also check if you need to re-level the ABL sensor in relation to the nozzle due to a probably different position of the hotend now.
-    -Execute an ABL and take care of your Z-offset as it also might needs to be adjusted because of the same reason: most likely the position of your nozzle will be different due to a different position of the whole hotend.
+    - Execute an ABL and take care of your Z-offset, most likely the position of your nozzle will be different due to a different position of the whole hotend.

 ---